oliverphilcox/Spectra-Without-Windows/README.md

 - [fasteners](https://pypi.org/project/fasteners/) (for providing file overwrites in bispectrum computation)
 - [mangle](https://github.com/mollyswanson/manglepy) (for reading survey mask files)

-When applying the code to the BOSS survey, we use a number of products available on the BOSS [SAS](https://data.sdss.org/sas/dr12/boss/lss/), which are references in the relevant [paramfiles](paramfiles).
+When applying the code to the BOSS survey, we use a number of products available on the BOSS [SAS](https://data.sdss.org/sas/dr12/boss/lss/), which are referenced in the relevant [paramfiles](paramfiles).

 ## Acknowledgements